SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 (config)#
 ```

 In addition to configuring the above properties for connection factories, care should be taken to configure connection properties for performing JNDI lookups to the event broker.
-These settings can be configured in the WebSphere application server globally by setting them at the Solace Resource Adapter level or within individual J2C entities.
+These settings can be configured in Liberty globally by setting them at the Solace Resource Adapter level or within individual J2C entities.

-To configure JNDI connection properties for JNDI lookups, set the corresponding Solace JMS property values (as a semicolon-separated list of name=value pairs) through the 'ExtendedProps' custom property of the Solace Resource Adapter or J2C administered objects.
+To configure JNDI connection properties for JNDI lookups, set the corresponding Solace JMS property values (as a semicolon-separated list of name=value pairs) through the 'ExtendedProps' custom property of the Solace Resource Adapter or J2C connection factories.

 * Solace_JMS_JNDI_ConnectRetries = 1
 * Solace_JMS_JNDI_ConnectRetriesPerHost = 5